rohitks12/Decoding-the-role-of-DNA-sequence-on-protein-DNA-co-condensation/README.md

 ---
 ## Notes

 We have used ESPResSo-3.3.1 for performing these simulations.
+This version of the software can be downloaded from: http://download.savannah.gnu.org/releases/espressomd/

 It is necessary that the type ID file and initial configuration file used in a simulation match the setup expected by the script.
 Parameters like protein concentration, interaction strength and runtime can be modified by editing the corresponding sections in the `.tcl` scripts.